 Table of Contents

-- Estimated Cost Per Month (for grow lights, fans, pumps, AC, etc.)
+- Estimated Cost Per Month for Common Grow Room Items (lights, fans, pumps, AC, etc.)

 - How to Figure Out Cost Per Grow (and cost of each ounce you harvest)

-When growing marijuana indoors, the cost of electricity is important, however, it can be confusing trying to predict how much it’s going to end up costing you!
+When growing marijuana indoors, knowing the cost of electricity is essential.
+However, it can be confusing trying to predict how much it’s going to end up costing you!

 Luckily, it’s relatively straightforward to figure your costs in electricity once you have the right information!